civnam/MealsApp/README.md

 # More Technical features

 - JSONDecoder and JSONSerialization used for parsing the data of the API
+- UserDefaults singleton used for storing a boolean of the user first time trying the app, if it's false then sliding cards are showed
+- Responsive height of the scrollview depending of the size of the elements of the view and thus the size of the screen
 - Dedicated Networking layer
 - Cache for UIImageView
 - Management of memory leaks with [weak self]